nunhot005/2018_Web_P1_Museum/README.md

 ITCS210_Web Programming

 ## ANTHROPOLOGICAL CULTURE MUSEUM
-This is a group project.
+This is a group project that has 3 members.

 Anthropology Cultural Museum was firstly opened by Her Royal Highness Princess Maha Chakri Sirindhorn on 24th of December in 2001.